Aliases for MMP7 Gene

 GeneCards Summary for MMP7 Gene

 MMP7 (Matrix Metallopeptidase 7) is a Protein Coding gene.
-Diseases associated with MMP7 include Brain Glioblastoma Multiforme and Coronary Artery Aneurysm.
-Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Integrin Pathway.
+Diseases associated with MMP7 include Brain Glioblastoma Multiforme and Light Chain Deposition Disease.
+Among its related pathways are GPCR Pathway and Wnt Signaling Pathway and Pluripotency.
 GO annotations related to this gene include peptidase activity and metallopeptidase activity.
 An important paralog of this gene is MMP3.

 UniProtKB/Swiss-Prot for MMP7 Gene